afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display content of /etc/passwd file
+Script to display content of two files